 Answer: PIP is contractual, so coverage generally follows the residency of the policyholder.

 Question: Can I make a PIP claim without hiring a lawyer?

-  Answers: As a practical matter, it makes no sense to hire a lawyer to make these claims unless you have an enormous policy.
-If you are not culpable for the crash, most experienced attorneys will not charge any fee for helping you process your PIP application.
-You should be wary if a lawyer is charging you a contingency fee on your PIP claim.
+Answer: As a practical matter, it makes no sense to hire a lawyer to make these claims unless you have an enormous policy.
+If you are not culpable for the crash, most experienced attorneys will not charge you any fee to help you process your PIP application.
+You should be wary if a lawyer charges you a contingency fee on your PIP claim.

 Maryland PIP Appellate Cases